 First five days

 The January barometer provides an easily identified outcome, but crafting a strategy solely on this theory is not prudent, particularly after a down January.
-Investors also need to pay attention to the factors that affect the business cycle and create trading patterns.
-Nevertheless, January’s poor performance has, at the very least, softened some of the optimism that investors had at the outset of the year.
+Investors should consider dedicating more attention to the factors that affect the business cycle and create trading patterns.

 Past performance is no guarantee of future results.